vitamin-c-foods

 Terminalia ferdinandiana Exell., commonly called Kakadu plum, billy goat plum, gubinge, or salty plum, is a native flowering Australian plant from the Combretaceae family.
 It contains more vitamin C than oranges.

-It has greater concentration of vitamin C, containing up to 5,300 mg per 100 grams.
+It has a greater concentration of vitamin C, containing up to 5,300 mg per 100 grams.
 Just one plum packs 481 mg of vitamin C, which is 530% of the DV (3).[ Ref 9].

 5.0 Dried Jujube

-Jujube[3] ( Ziziphus jujube) sometimes jujuba), red date, Chinese date, Chinese jujube is a species in the genus of Ziziphus (some of whose other species are also sometimes referred to as jujube), in the buckthorn family.
+Jujube[3] ( Ziziphus jujube) sometimes jujube), red date, Chinese date, Chinese jujube is a species in the genus of Ziziphus (some of whose other species are also sometimes referred to as jujube), in the buckthorn family.
 It’s a food rich in vitamin C and antioxidants.

-One cup (100grams) of jujube contains 281 calories and 217.6mg of vitamin C (242%) [Ref 11].
+One cup (100 grams) of jujube contains 281 calories and 217.6mg of vitamin C (242%) [Ref 11].

-The fruit and its seeds are used in Chinese and Korean traditional medicine, where they are believed to alleviate stress, and traditionally for anti-fungal, anti-bacterial, anti-ulcer, anti-inflammatory purposes and sedation, antispastic, antifertility/contraception, hypotensive and antinephritic, cardiotonic, antioxidant, immunostimulant, and wound healing properties.
+The fruit and its seeds are used in Chinese and Korean traditional medicine.
+They are believed to alleviate stress and are traditionally used for anti-fungal, anti-bacterial, anti-ulcer, and anti-inflammatory purposes.

 6.0 Rose Hips